Yim Maukun: Portraits

-In his career Yim Maukun has been commissioned to do portraits of many elite figures in Taiwan, Hong Kong, and mainland China, from politicians and business leaders to pop stars—and also of fellow painters, perhaps the foremost sign of respect among peers.
-Just to name a few, these include former Taiwanese prime minister Lee Huan, the writer and historian Li Ao, the artist Ren Zhenhan, architect Chen Mingnen, the Mandopop singer Yao Surong, and luminaries like Zhou Lianhua, pastor emeritus of Grace Baptist Church (also family pastor to Chiang Kai-shek), and Yang Qi, former Secretary of XinHua News Agency in Hong Kong.
-A figure painting (i.e., full nude) of the Hong Kong talk show host Pamila Peck Wan Kam would ultimately be featured as the back cover of a political magazine in Hong Kong and generated tremendous publicity.
-Yim is just as well known for his portraits of ordinary people, however, be they indigenous Taiwanese or Tibetans, rural boatmen in Xiangxi, young art students, or random European hostelers traveling through Taiwan or Hong Kong.
+Yim has been commissioned to do portraits of many prominent figures in Taiwan, Hong Kong, and mainland China, from politicians and business leaders to pop stars—and also of fellow painters, perhaps the foremost sign of respect among peers.
+Portraits include former Taiwanese Prime Minister Lee Huan, the writer and historian Li Ao, the artist Ren Zhenhan, architect Chen Mingnen, Mandopop singer Yao Surong, and luminaries like Zhou Lianhua, pastor emeritus of Grace Baptist Church (also family pastor to Chiang Kai-shek), and Yang Qi, former Secretary of XinHua News Agency in Hong Kong.
+A figure painting (i.e., full nude) of the Hong Kong talk show host Pamila Peck Wan Kam was featured as the back cover of a political magazine in Hong Kong, which generated publicity.
+Yim is also known for his portraits of average people, be they indigenous Taiwanese or Tibetans, rural boatmen in Xiangxi, young art students, or random European hostelers traveling through Taiwan or Hong Kong.